jostylr/literate-programming/lp.md

 The file should be a node module that exports functions that take in the doc and do something to it.
 The syntax is `[whatever](somelink "require: filename | entry ? | ...")

 The main thing is to add in the filename for require and you are good to go.
-While I could have had the filename come from some protocol, I think it conflicts with local use and remote reading.
-So if this was part of a repository in github, then the `somelink` should be the link to the version in the repo while for local development, one would want something else.
+I like require and that means local.

 The `entry` part is a list of the names that you might want imported/run.
 If nothing is supplied, then all exposed bits are used.

+We use `doc.addPlugins` to load the file in no options.
+See that for options.

+The plugin is the same setup as the lprc load:

+0. If we have entries, then just use those entries if they exist, running anything that is a function.
+This is done here.
+0. If exports has a property called litpro, use that.
+1. If exports is a function, run that.
+2. If it is an array, iterate over it and run those functions.
+3. If it is an object, iterate over that and run the functions.

+Got it?

     function (options) {
         var doc = this;